konrad-danko/TestProjectGradle01/README.md

 # TestProjectGradle01

-This is a Sample project on Gradle
+This is a Sample Spring Boot project built on Gradle